TheresaLui/SelfHelpContent_v2/articles/problemscopingques.partnercenter/scopingquestion-partnercenter-mfa-exception.md

             "id": "mfa_thirdparty",
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "Select "yes" if the issue is related to the use of 3rd party MFA solution, which cannot be configured to convey to Azure Active Directory that MFA verification has been completed.", "watermarkText": "Isuse related to third party",
+            "displayLabel": "Select 'yes' if the issue is related to the use of 3rd party MFA solution, which cannot be configured to convey to Azure Active Directory that MFA verification has been completed.", "watermarkText": "Isuse related to third party",
             "dropdownOptions": [
                 {
                     "value": "Yes",
                     "text": "Yes"
-                }
+                },
                 {
                     "value": "No",
                     "text": "No"